arcanisgk/Catalyst/README.md

 ## Overview

 Catalyst is a PHP framework developed by Walter Nuñez ([arcanisgk](https://github.com/arcanisgk)) that combines the best aspects of various architectural patterns to create a flexible yet powerful development environment.
-The framework requires PHP 8.3 and is distributed under the GNU Lesser General Public License.
+The framework requires PHP 8.3 and is distributed under the MIT License.

 ### Philosophy